-The Amsterdam city centre has a romantic image.
-But behind the exciting, unconventional, ‘anything goes’ image of the city centre lurks a different reality -- a reality that sometimes consist of sex trafficking, forced prostitution.
+Amsterdam city centre has a romantic image.
+But behind the exciting, unconventional, ‘anything goes’ image of the city centre lurks a different reality - a reality that sometimes consist of sex trafficking, forced prostitution.
 This is something that the city and the justice department are fighting against.

 Changing the heart of Amsterdam